Single stocks#

 There are a number of ways to transform a filtered SIGMaster object into a workable format.
 A few examples:

-• .to_pandas_trading_view(): provides fields relevant for trading and exchanges.
+• .to_pandas_trading_view(): Converts the filtered SIGMaster object into a Pandas DataFrame, providing fields relevant for trading and exchanges.

-• .to_pandas_point_in_time_view(): shows fields relevant for time travelling.
+• .to_pandas_point_in_time_view(): Shows fields relevant for time-travel analysis of financial data.

 SIGMaster supports the generation of SingleStock objects.
-This example filters SigMaster based on exchange tickers and operating MICs:
+This example filters SIGMaster based on exchange tickers and operating Market Identifier Codes (MICs):

 sig_master_select_tickers = sig_master\